VACTERL association: Differential diagnosis

-Management

 Epidemiology

-The incidence of VACTERL association is estimated to be approximately 1 in 10,000 to 1 in 40,000 live-born infants.
-It is seen more frequently in infants born to diabetic mothers.
-While most cases are sporadic, there are clearly families who present with multiple involved members.
+The incidence of VACTERL association is estimated to be approximately 1 in 10,000 to 1 in 40,000 live births.
+Several case reports indicate factors such as maternal diabetes, a lack of adequate prenatal folic acid intake, and smoking as potentially related to the development of VACTERL association.
+While most cases of VACTERL are sporadic, there are rare instances of familial cases.

 History

-The acronym VATER association was first described by Linda Quan, an emergency room physician, and David Smith, a man who was considered the father of dysmorphology in 1972, to define a non-random co-occurrence of the listed defects.
+The acronym VATER association was first described by Linda Quan, an emergency room physician, and David Smith, who was considered the "father of dysmorphology", in 1972, to define a non-random co-occurrence of the listed defects.
 Years later, research revealed that cardiac and renal abnormalities were common in the association, and the acronym was changed to VACTERL.
-However, no single cause was identified that links all these conditions together.
-Therefore, this VACTERL is termed as "association" instead of a "syndrome".

-The differentiation of the acronyms VACTERL and VATER is due to the variation in defects determined at or prior to birth.
-VACTERL contains vertebral, anal, cardiac, trachea-esophageal, renal/kidney, and limb defects where as VATER only has vertebral, anal, trachea-esophageal, and renal defects.
-The "R" in VATER represented radial dysplasia.
-Though the differences are clear, the physical defects vary from case to case.
+VACTERL is considered an "association" instead of a "syndrome" as there has not been a common causal link found for the group of defects.